 Notwithstanding anything in the regulations prescribing the period of apprenticeship to be served in a particular trade, where the Director is satisfied that a person has, before becoming indentured as an apprentice, acquired some experience or skill in that trade by reason of former service or otherwise the Director may direct that the period to be served by that person as an apprentice in that trade shall be such period as he specifies in his direction.

+11A.
+Minimum hours of employment

+For the purposes of section 29B(1)(b)(iii) of the Act, the minimum hours of employment of an apprentice employed on a part-time basis are —

+(a) in the case of an apprentice who is a student within the meaning that term has under the School Education Act 1999, an average of 8 hours of paid employment a week during the period of apprenticeship, excluding any time required to attend technical training classes for instruction in the apprenticeship;

+(b) in any other case, 20 hours of paid employment a week, including any time required to attend technical training classes for instruction in the apprenticeship.

+[Regulation 11A inserted in Gazette 28 Mar 2007 p.
+1444.]

 12. Transfer

 (1) Where an employer employs an apprentice by way of the transfer of the employment of the apprentice pursuant to section 34 of the Act the employer shall notify the Registrar within 14 days of the date that the apprentice commences employment with him.